francisphn/francisphn/README.md

 I recently graduated from the University of Canterbury with a CompSci degree.

-I currently work for Triage-Plus, and am an incoming Graduate Engineer for Xero in 2024.
+I work at Xero as a Graduate Engineer.

 **My interests:**